Pathi-rao/AI/M4_Feature_Eng/d2_Data Cleaning/Exercise.md

 ### ❓ Missing values

 1. What is the missing datatype used in pandas?
+A. pandas primarily uses NaN to represent missing data

 2. How to replace all occurences of the value 9999 to missing in pandas?
+A. df.replace('9999', np.NaN)

 3. How to get the absolute number of missings for each variable in pandas?
+A. df.isnull().sum()
+df.isna().sum().sum()

 4. How to get the percentage of missings for each variable in pandas?
+A. df.isnull().sum() * 100 / len(df)

 5. How to drop rows with missing values?
+A. df.dropna()
+df.dropna( axis=0, how='any')

 6. How to drop variables with missing values?
+A. df.dropna(axis = 1)

 7. What is the univariate imputation method in sklearn?
+A. SimpleImputer(missing_values=np.nan, strategy='mean')

 8. What is the multivariate imputation method in sklearn?
+A. IterativeImputer(random_state=0)

 9. What is the best univariate imputation method to categorical variables?
 (Explain why)
+A.

 10. What is the best univariate imputation method to numerical variables?
 (Explain why)
+A.  Develop an Inutition --> Univariate or multivariate Imputation OR use XGBoost and LightBGM

 ### 🔎 Outliers

 1. What is an outlier?
+A. outlier is an observation that lies an abnormal distance from other values in a random sample from a population.

 2. What is a simple method to detect and deal with outliers of a numerical variable?
+A  Univariate method --> One of the simplest methods for detecting outliers is the use of box plots.
+A box plot is a graphical display    for describing the distribution of the data.
+Box plots use the median and the lower and upper quartiles.

 3. What is novelty detection?
+A. Novelty detection is the identification of new or unknown data or signals that a machine learning system is not aware of during training.
+Novelty detection methods try to identify outliers that differ from the distribution of ordinary data.

 4. Name 4 advanced methods of outlier detection in sklearn.
+A. Isolation Forest, or iForest for short, is a tree-based anomaly detection algorithm.
+It is based on modeling the normal data in such a way as to isolate anomalies that are both few in number and different in the feature space.

+B) The Minimum Covariance Determinant (MCD) method is a highly robust estimator of multivariate location and scatter, for which a fast algorithm is available.
+It also serves as a convenient and efficient tool for outlier detection

+C) Local Outlier Factor-A simple approach to identifying outliers is to locate those examples that are far from the other examples in the feature space.

+D) One-Class SVM - is a classification algorithm, it can be used to discover outliers in input data for both regression and classification datasets.

 ### 🖋 Typos

 1. What is a typo?
+A. A typo is a mistake in written or published writing.
+Checking of spelling is a basic requirement in any text processing or analysis.
+The python package pyspellchecker provides us this feature to find the words that may have been mis-spelled and also suggest the possible corrections.

 2. What is a good method of automatically detect typos?
+A. pyspellchecker - uses Levenshtein Distance algorithm to find permutations within an edit distance of 2 from the original word.
+It then compares all permutations (insertions, deletions, replacements, and transpositions) to known words in a word frequency list.
+Those words that are found more often in the frequency list are more likely the correct results.

 ### Practical case

 Consider the following dataset: [San Francisco Building Permits](https://www.kaggle.com/aparnashastry/building-permit-applications-data).
 Look at the columns "Street Number Suffix" and "Zipcode".
 Both of these contain missing values.

++++++++++++  We drop Street Number Suffix   +++++++++++++++++++++++

+San Francisco has two numbered series: streets, which run generally east–west, and avenues, which are north–south.
+The two series do not meet.

+The numbered streets begin with 1st Street in SoMa and end with 30th Street in Noe Valley.
+Some of these streets are only nominally east–west, which causes anomalies such as 3rd Street meeting 26th Street in the Dogpatch.

+The numbered avenues are in the Richmond and Sunset Districts beginning with 2nd Avenue and continuing westward to 48th Avenue, which runs parallel to the Pacific Ocean shore.

+We donot have any suffix for the street number --> They don't exist and hence we can drop the column

 - Which, if either, are missing because they don't exist?
 - Which, if either, are missing because they weren't recorded?